 Vicky has worked on a range of small and large-scale projects across the UK, including the 2012 London Olympics, extensive gas pipeline routes and highways, railway and residential development projects.
 Her key responsibilities are carrying out preliminary ecological assessments and surveys for protected species, completing ecological assessment reports (including EcIAs, EIAs and BREEAMs), managing ecological projects and advising on protected species issues and habitat creation, enhancement and management.
 Vicky has also prepared Natural England EPS development licences with regards to bats and great crested newts.

 Emma Bagguley BSc (Hons) MSc ACIEEM

 Emma joined The Ecology Partnership in December 2014 having had two years previous surveying experience, assisting on translocation projects of water voles and reptiles and conducting dusk emergence surveys.
-Emma currently holds a Natural England licence for surveying great crested newts.
+Emma currently holds Natural England licences for surveying great crested newts and barn owls.
 Emma gained a BSc (Hons) in Geography from the University of Birmingham and also graduated with a MSc in Wildlife Management and Conservation from the University of Reading.